 Because the award doesn't require toilets, lots of signage or other infrastructure, this award is perfect for smaller beaches, ones with a special or fragile natural character or those which the local community does not wish to see developed to great extent.

 Beaches suitable for the Green Coast Award will be carefully managed by the owner in partnership with the local community and in close consultation with conservation organisations such as the National Trust or Ulster Wildlife.
 If facilities are present on or near the beach, they should minimise visual impact and any litter found on the beach should be cleansed sensitively.

 An application for the award is made each year.
-Each application is reviewed by a jury of experts, and successful beaches are assessed at least once during the year to ensure that the undertakings in the application are being kept.
+Each application is reviewed by a jury of experts, and successful beaches are assessed at least once during the year to ensure that award standards are maintained.